deezed420/PiCraft/README.md

 ## Modded Servers
 * Fabric

-# PineCraft X Support
-We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PineCraft X.

 # Credits
 * Deezed420 (For creating the entire program)
 * Pollev (For the [progress bar](https://github.com/pollev/python_progress_bar) that we use)